stripe/stripe-identity-react-native/README.md

 };
 ```

-Once you get credentials you can use `useStripeIdentity` passing fetchOptions to it.
+Once you get options you can use `useStripeIdentity` passing fetchOptions to it.

 ```tsx
 // HomeScreen.tsx